jkolb/Lilliput/README.md

 A native Swift framework for working with binary data of varying endianness

 There are three types:

-ByteOrder - Handles converting values between little and big endianness ByteBuffer - A collection of bytes with a specific byte order BinaryFile - A wrapper around POSIX file descriptors that makes it easy to read, write, or map ByteBuffer instances
+*ByteOrder* - Handles converting values between little and big endianness

+*ByteBuffer* - A collection of bytes with a specific byte order

+*BinaryFile* - A wrapper around POSIX file descriptors that makes it easy to read, write, or map ByteBuffer instances

 ByteOrder and ByteBuffer are loosely based on similar ones found in Java of the same name, so knowledge of them should help you here.
-BinaryFile is based off of a combination of FileChannel & RandomAccessFile.
+BinaryFile is based off of a combination of FileChannel and RandomAccessFile.

 Examples